Accelo/docs/source/includes/_configuring_responses.md

 Some requests support the use of the `_search` parameter to search through certain fields and display only results satisfying the search.
 For example, the `GET /contacts` request supports this filter over the `firstname`, `surname`,`mobile` and `email`, so `_search=kurt+wagner` would display any contacts where "kurt" and "wagner" is found in the first name, surname, mobile or email.
+Another available search method is through the [search filter](search-filter).